algogz/questions/q/dop/aws-devop-pro-part2.md

 </p></details><hr>

-### QUESTION 161
+### QUESTION 161 x
-Your application's Auto Scaling Group scales up too quickly, too much, and stays scaled when trafficdecreases.What should you do to fix this?
+Your application's Auto Scaling Group scales up too quickly, too much, and stays scaled when traffic decreases.What should you do to fix this?

 - A. Set a longer cooldown period on the Group, so the system stops overshooting the target capacity.
-The issue is that the scaling system doesn't allow enough time for new instances to begin servic in g requests before me as ur in g a ggreg at e load a g a in.
+The issue is that the scaling system doesn't allow enough time for new instances to begin servicin g requests before measuring aggregate load again.
-- B. Calculate the bottleneck or constraint on the compute layer, then select that as the new metric, and set them etric thresholds to the bounding values that begin to a ffect response latency.
+- B. Calculate the bottleneck or constraint on the compute layer, then select that as the new metric, and set the metric thresholds to the bounding values that begin to affect response latency.
 - C. Raise the CloudWatch Alarms threshold associated with your autoscaling group, so the scaling takes more of an increase in demand before beginning.
 - D. Use larger instances instead of lots of smaller ones, so the Group stops scaling out so much and wasting resources as the OS level,since the OS uses a higher proportion of resources on smaller instances.